Skip to content

 0.5 / 1

-The only commits to paying the minimum wage that applies to all suppliers.
+The company commits to pay a minimum wage that applies to all suppliers.

 • N